Carrie Fisher 'suffers massive heart attack' on flight - Isle Of Wight Radio

-Star Wars actress Carrie Fisher has suffered a massive heart attack on a flight from London to Los Angeles, according to US media reports.
+Carrie Fisher has suffered a massive heart attack on a flight from London to Los Angeles.

-Star Wars actress Carrie Fisher has suffered a massive heart attack on a flight from London to Los Angeles, according to US media reports.
+Carrie Fisher has suffered a massive heart attack on a flight from London to Los Angeles.

-TMZ reports that doctors who happened to be on board performed lifesaving CPR on the 60-year-old, who is best-known for playing Princess Leia.
+The Star Wars actress was helped by doctors and nurses, who happened to be on board and performed lifesaving CPR on the 60-year-old, best-known for playing Princess Leia.

-Paramedics attended to Fisher, with witnesses telling TMZ she looked unconscious and was wearing an oxygen mask.
+In a dramatic exchange between the flight crew and air traffic control, the pilot described how fellow passengers were fighting to save her life.

-Her brother, Todd Fisher, said she was out of emergency and stabilized at a Los Angeles hospital.
+He told controllers: We have some passengers, nurses assisting the passenger.
+We have an unresponsive passenger.
+They are working on her right now.

 Actress Anna Akana was on board the flight and tweeted that Fisher stopped breathing for 10 minutes or so.